jonathanyeh0723/meme-generator/README.md

 - `Ingestor.py`: Child class of `IngestorInterface` to implement logic to select the appropriate helper for a given file based on filetype.

 ## Meme Engine
 The meme engine module is used for image manipulation.
-The purpose is to generate image with resized width and height, and put text onto it.
+The purpose is to generate image with resized width and height, and then put the quotes onto it.

 ### Structure of Meme Engine
 ```